opensearch-project/project-website/_community_members/ohltyler.md

 permalink: '/community/members/tyler-ohlsen.html'
 ---

-**Tyler Ohlsen** is a Software Engineer at AWS, focusing on anomaly detection in OpenSearch.
+**Tyler Ohlsen** is a Software Engineer at AWS, focusing on anomaly detection and flow framework in OpenSearch.